Las Animas, CO 81054

 Opened in 2013

-The Fort Lyon Supportive Residential Community provides recovery oriented transitional housing to homeless individuals.
-The program combines housing with peer support, educational, vocational and employment services for up to 300 homeless and formerly homeless persons from across the state of Colorado, with an emphasis on serving homeless veterans.
+The Fort Lyon Supportive Residential Community provides recovery oriented transitional housing to individuals experiencing homelessness.
+The program combines housing with peer support, educational, vocational and employment services for up to 250 people currently or formally experiencing homelessness from across the state of Colorado, with an emphasis on serving veterans experiencing homelessness.

-The program model allows homeless persons to leave the community in which they continue to struggle with the cycles of addiction and homelessness for up to two years in order to help them attain sobriety and health stability.
+The program model allows people experiencing homelessness to leave the community in which they continue to struggle with substance use disorders and homelessness for up to two years in order to help them recover and attain health stability.
 As a result, participants will gain the resources necessary to maintain long-term recovery, employment and overall self-sufficiency.

 The Colorado Coalition for the Homeless provides the transitional housing and recovery oriented supportive services.
 Bent County is the property manager for the facility.
 The program provides a recovery environment of on-site and community-based education, employment, and other services for its residents.
 Collaborative service providers include Otero Junior College, Lamar Community College, Southeast Mental Health Services, Prowers Medical Center and Valley-Wide Health Systems, Inc.